 They made me take the Mother down.

 Mother Teresa is indeed more than a symbol of the Catholic Church but in fairness to her, she did say unequivocally that her strength came from Eucharistic worship and adoration there.
 “The best of all the best” still shines for those seeking holiness, even in these dark days.
 But in fairness to John Stewart, I know what he meant and I’m proud of how he defended Mother Teresa, eloquently pointing out to those who wanted to distance themselves from the saint:

 Hungry people in Calcutta would never take the Mother down.

 That’s not all there was to Stewart’s spiritual quest, of course.
-I hear the fruits of his ventures into Eastern spiritual practices as well, again and again the longing of a heart that can’t believe the only things that are real are those we can measure with our limited scientific instruments.
+I hear the fruits of his ventures into Eastern spiritual practices as well, again the longing of a heart that can’t believe the only things that are real are those we can measure with our limited scientific instruments.